ErpNetDocs/tech/modules/logistics/planning/replenish-purchase.md

 # Replenishing suggestions for purchase orders

-If a store is running low on product quantities, you can take advantage of **automatic replenishing suggestions** to restore the supply to its desired number.
+If a store is running low on product quantities, you can take advantage of **replenishing suggestions** to restore the supply to its desired number.

 By following the steps below, while issuing **purchase orders**, you'll be able to generate lines specifically for replenishing product quantities.